0x7375646F/Linuwu-Sense/README.md

 ## 🛠️ Usage
 # Example Usage and Configuration

-Thermal profiles can be easily switched with a single click! 😎 For battery mode, you can choose between Eco and Balanced, while when plugged into AC, you have the options for Quiet, Balanced, Performance, and Turbo. ⚡💻 Each profile will be different for battery and AC, and the thermal and fan settings will automatically adjust based on your current power source.
+Thermal profiles can be easily switched with a single click! 😎 On battery, you can choose between Eco and Balanced, and while plugged into AC, you can choose between Quiet, Balanced, Performance, and Turbo. ⚡💻 Each profile will be different for battery and AC, and the thermal and fan settings will automatically adjust based on your current power source.
 Customize it to fit your preferences! 🌟

 ---